lvgl/lv_i18n/README.md

 Mapped to `_p(...)` or `_tp(...)` via `#define`

 Get the plural form of translated text.
-Use current local to select proper plural algorithm.
+Use current locale to select plural algorithm.
 If not translated, fallback to default locale first, then to input param.

 ## References: